ar1wwo/Nexody/README.md

 It automatically tags and downloads tracks and provides a fallback for tracks that are less known.

 Relies on SoulSeek for tracks downloads, it requires a Spotify Playlist for search queries<br> (Sldl allows other means to do so, but it's currently unsupported with Nexody).<br>
-Relies on Spotify, ITunes and MusicBrainz for tag searching and autotagging.
+Relies on Spotify, ITunes and MusicBrainz for tag searches.
 <br>
 <br>
 ### Configuration File Contains Several Variables that need to be modified in order to run the script properly.